 Background

 Following the loss of the tanker Erika off the French coast in 1999, the European Union adopted several directives aiming at preventing both accidents at sea and pollution by ships.
-Directive 2002/59/EC adopted by the Parliament and the Council on 27 June 2002, as amended by Directives 2009/17/EC, 2009/18/EC, 2011/15/EU and 2014/100/EU established a Community vessel traffic monitoring and information system “with a view to enhancing the safety and efficiency of maritime traffic, improving the response of authorities to incidents, accidents or potentially dangerous situations at sea, including search and rescue operations, and contributing to a better prevention and detection of pollution by ships”.
+Directive 2002/59/EC (hereafter the VTMIS Directive), adopted by the Parliament and the Council on 27 June 2002, as amended established a Community vessel traffic monitoring and information system “with a view to enhancing the safety and efficiency of maritime traffic, improving the response of authorities to incidents, accidents or potentially dangerous situations at sea, including search and rescue operations, and contributing to a better prevention and detection of pollution by ships”.

 SafeSeaNet (SSN) is the Union maritime information and exchange system developed by the Commission and the Member States to ensure the implementation of Community legislation and enables the “receipt, storage, retrieval and exchange of information for the purpose of maritime safety, port and maritime security, marine environment protection and the efficiency of maritime traffic and maritime transport”.
 This information is received in AIS based position messages (sent by vessels) and notification messages (such as pre-arrival, estimated time of departure, actual time of arrival, and departure, dangerous or polluting goods – HAZMAT - and Incident Report notifications), which are sent by designated authorities in participating countries.
 Through SSN, this information is centralised in a single European platform.